River Rescue Certification – Professional (RRC-Pro)RRC-PRO CERTIFICATION PROVIDED BY SIERRA RESCUE INTERNATIONAL

 The RRC-Pro is the premiere river rescue course available specifically for professional river guides and kayak instructors!

-Requirements: A solid foundation of paddling skills
+Requirements: Must have previously taken a river rescue course and have a solid foundation of paddling skills